-Another important aspect to take note of is the number of countries offered by the VPN service providers for their users to access the internet with.
+The servers locations offered by Private Internet Access or IPVanish must be considered, to allow great internet accessibility to their uses..
 Generally, most VPN users prefer to hide their IP addresses, however, there is still a significant number of netizens that need an IP based in an “obscure” state such as in the case of accessing location restricted media content.

-NordVPN supports 60 different countries while PIA has 32.
-Below is a list of countries available on NordVPN but not on PIA.
+NordVPN supports 60 different countries while Private Internet Access has 32.
+Below is a list of countries available on NordVPN but not on Private Internet Access.

 Bosnia and Herzegovina

-I tested out the server speeds in several locations as listed below:
+I tested out the server download speeds and connection speeds through speed tests in several locations as listed below::

 Private Internet Access